Daniel E. Koshland Jr.: Early life

 Koshland was born to a Jewish family, the son of Daniel E. Koshland Sr. and Eleanor (née Haas), daughter of the Haas family patriarch Abraham Haas.
 His great-grandfather was wool merchant Simon Koshland.
-He has two siblings: Frances "Sissy" Koshland Geballe and Phyllis Koshland Friedman.
+He had two siblings: Frances "Sissy" Koshland Geballe and Phyllis Koshland Friedman.
 His father served as C.E.O. of Levi Strauss & Co. from 1955 to 1958 and is widely credited with saving the company during the Great Depression.

 In 1997, Koshland's private fortune, derived from Levi Strauss, put him at 64th on the list of America's wealthiest people.
 Rather than relying on his fortune, Koshland chose to pursue a career in science.
 Koshland wrote in an autobiographical article that he decided to become a scientist in the eighth grade after reading two popular books about science, Microbe Hunters by Paul de Kruif and Arrowsmith by Sinclair Lewis.